bhoffman0/CSAwesome2/_sources/Unit4-Iteration/Exercises.rst

    :correct: b
    :feedback_a: This would be true if x started at 1 instead of 0.
    :feedback_b: The loop starts with x = 0 and ends when it reaches 5 so 5 - 0 = 5.
-   :feedback_c: This would be true if the condition was x <= 5 instead of x = 5.
+   :feedback_c: This would be true if the condition was x &lt;= 5 instead of x = 5.

    How many times does the following method print a ``*``?